What is CreateAction?

-No. CCEDNet administers the wages and manages payroll for the program.
+No. CCEDNet administers the wages and manages payroll for the program on behalf of CreateAction.
 Youth are paid bi-weekly directly by CCEDNet through direct deposit.

 Can I offer a different wage than what is offered through CreateAction?

-We are happy to accommodate wage top-ups to match the living wage in your Province/Territory.
+We are happy to accommodate wage top-ups to match the living wage in your Province/Territory at your expense.
 All requests will be reviewed on a case-by-case basis.